-- 1. Field sampling results and inspections, including: - 1.1.
+- 1.1.
 Analytical methods, reporting units, and detection limits - 1.2.
 Date, location, time of sampling, visual observation and measurements - 1.3.
 Quantity of precipitation from the storm event - 2.
-Description of BMPs and corrective actions receiving water monitoring trigger
+Description of BMPs and corrective actions

 Replace "NEL" in the 6th paragraph of section 13-3.01C(1) with: